Bringing light to ideas and stories!

-Tickets go on sale August 15th at Armadillo Music in Davis and online at filmfreeway.com.
+Tickets go on sale August 15th online here at davisfilmfest.org and at filmfreeway.com.
 Tickets will also be sold at the door.
-For more information, email email@example.com or call 530.383.1711.
+There will be Juried Prizes and an Audience Award this year.
+For more information, email firstname.lastname@example.org or call 530.383.1711.

 CONGRATULATIONS TO THE 2022 DAVIS FILM FESTIVAL AUDIENCE AWARD WINNERS!!
 Drum roll, please: